godotengine/godot-docs/classes/class_conetwistjoint.rst

 The twist axis is initiated as the X axis of the :ref:`Joint<class_Joint>`.

 Once the Bodies swing, the twist axis is calculated as the middle of the x-axes of the Joint in the local space of the two Bodies.
+See also :ref:`Generic6DOFJoint<class_Generic6DOFJoint>`.

 Properties
 ----------